hiweller/hiweller.github.io/_pages/cv.md

 Peer-reviewed publications
 --------------------------
+Cohen, K.E., **Weller, H.I.**, and Summer, A.P.
+(2019) Functional homodonty: a statistical measure of tooth stress as it relates to shape.
+Journal of Anatomy (in review).

+Hooper, S., **Weller, H.I.**, and Amelon, S. (2019) Creation and validation of the R-package countcolors for repeatable, objective quantification of the fluorescence emitted by *Pseudogymnoascus destructans* on the wing membrane of hibernating bats.
+Journal of Wildlife Diseases (accepted).

 van Meer, N.M., **Weller, H.I.**, Manafzadeh, A.R., Kaczmarek, E.B., Scott, B., Gussekloo, S.W.S, Wilga, C.D., Brainerd, E.B., and Camp, A.L.
 (2018) Food capture, transport and swallowing in white-spotted bamboo sharks.
 Journal of Experimental Biology (accepted).

 **Weller, H.I.**, and Westneat, M.W.
 (2019) Quantitative color profiling of digitalimages with earth mover’s distance using the R package colordistance.
 PeerJ.
 [10.7717/peerj.6398](10.7717/peerj.6398)